Frequently Asked Questions

 Do I need special hardware or software for the program?

-Chapel is a unique experience for Cedarville students, and they will be attending daily chapel during their Freshman and Sophomore years.
-The ICC can’t replicate that experience, but we have created a program that is developed and maintained by our own Spiritual Life Development Director that is aimed at students developing their own personal faith, and developing a vision of how to put that faith into action in the community and their future workplace.
-Students assemble weekly for a chapel time, are in mixed groups for small group studies, are required to get involved in a local church, and are also presented with numerous Christian activities and ministries in central Ohio, including the Campus Crusade for Christ chapter at Ohio State.
-While here, it is time for them to “own” their faith!
+Chapel is a unique experience for Cedarville students, and they will be attending daily chapel during their freshman and sophomore years.
+The ICC can’t replicate that experience, but we have created a program that is developed and maintained by our own Spiritual Life Development Director that is aimed at students developing their own personal faith and developing a vision of how to put that faith into action in the community and their future workplace.
+Students assemble weekly for a chapel time, lead and participate in worship, lead weekly devotions with their classmates, are in mixed groups for small group studies, are required to get involved in a local church, and are also presented with numerous Christian activities and ministries in central Ohio, including the Campus Crusade for Christ chapter at Ohio State.
+While at the ICC, it is time for them to “own” their faith.

 During your first two years on main campus, nothing is different than any other student athletic experience, whether on scholarship, through clubs, recreational or intramural.
-While at the ICC in Columbus, you’ll be close to some excellent biking and jogging paths, recreational leagues for soccer, hockey, golf, and more, multiple ice rinks, and numerous private and community recreational centers.
+For the last two years of the program, college athletes should contact ICC administrators prior to making a commitment to the program to discuss logistics and viability.
+Additionally, while at the ICC in Columbus, you’ll be close to some excellent biking and jogging paths, recreational leagues for soccer, hockey, golf, multiple ice rinks, and numerous private and community recreational centers.

 How do I schedule a tour?